Jim McInally

-James Edward McInally (born 19 February 1964) is a Scottish football manager and former player, who was most recently the manager of Scottish League One club Peterhead.
+James Edward McInally (born 19 February 1964) is a Scottish football manager and former player, who was most recently the manager of Scottish League Two club Peterhead.
 He played for Dundee United for 10 seasons in which he won the 1993–94 Scottish Cup and played in the 1987 UEFA Cup Final.
 At United he was also a three time Scottish Cup runner-up.

-McInally also played for Celtic, Nottingham Forest (1985 Player of the Year), Coventry City, Raith Rovers, Dundee, Sligo Rovers and East Fife.
+McInally also played for Celtic, Nottingham Forest (1985 Player of the Year), Coventry City, Raith Rovers, Dundee and Sligo Rovers.
 He gained 10 full caps with the Scotland national football team for whom he played at the UEFA Euro 1992 finals in Sweden.

 His management career began with a player-manager role at Sligo Rovers.
 After his playing retirement he took charge of Greenock Morton, East Stirlingshire and was then manager of Peterhead for 11 years.

 Playing career

 Celtic and loan to Dundee

 McInally began senior his career at left back with Celtic, the team he supported as a boy.
 He won Scotland youth caps and then debuted under Billy McNeil on 28 August 1982 in a 7-1 league cup victory at Dunfermline Athletic.
 However McNeil left in June 1983 and was replaced by Davie Hay who had no plans for McInally at Celtic.
 In January 1984 McInally was loaned to Dundee where he scored twice in his 11 league games.
 McInally left after only one appearance for Celtic in each of the league and the Scottish Cup to add to his debut in the league cup against Dunfermline.